Travel guide

 eSIM vs. local Romanian SIM card

-The classic alternative is to buy a prepaid SIM card from Orange, Vodafone, or Digi at the airport or a city center store.
-It works, but it has friction: you have to wait in line, sometimes they ask for a passport and registration, you have to take out your Spanish SIM (and risk losing it), and the process is in Romanian.
-With an eSIM, you save all that hassle.
+The classic alternative is to buy a prepaid SIM card from Orange, Vodafone, or Digi at the airport or a downtown store.
+It works, but it has friction: you have to queue, sometimes they ask for your passport and registration, you have to take out your Spanish SIM (and risk losing it), and the process is in Romanian.
+With an eSIM, you avoid all that.

-With an eSIM, you arrive in Romania with your data already working.
-With a local physical SIM, you lose the first hour looking for a store, waiting in line, and activating it, just when you need your phone most for transport and the hotel.
+With an eSIM, you arrive in Romania with data already working.
+With a local physical SIM, you lose the first hour looking for a store, queuing, and activating, precisely when you most need your phone for transport and the hotel.

-Roaming within EU bundle Included (limited) High Low until limit is reached
+Roaming within EU bundle Included (limited) High Low until limit exhausted

 Local prepaid SIM Cheap but with paperwork Low (queue, registration) Medium

-The important thing is that with the eSIM, you know from minute one how much you're going to pay: you choose your GB and day plan, pay once, and there are no hidden charges or end-of-month bills.
-For trips to several European countries, calculate if a regional plan is better for you; we cover this in the guide to eSIM for Europe for one month.
+The important thing is that with an eSIM, you know from minute one how much you're going to pay: you choose your GB and day plan, you pay once, and there are no hidden charges or end-of-month bills.
+For trips across several European countries, calculate whether a regional plan is better for you or if you should stick with your Spanish plan's roaming; we cover this in detail in the guide on eSIM versus roaming.

 How to activate your eSIM before leaving home

-The entire process takes about a minute.
+The complete process takes about a minute.
 You just need to make sure your phone is unlocked and eSIM compatible (almost all iPhones since the XS and most mid-to-high-end Android phones are).
-Once installed, in the settings, you choose your Spanish line for calls and the eSIM for mobile data, activate data roaming ONLY on the eSIM, and that's it.
+Once installed, in the settings, you choose your Spanish line for calls and the eSIM for mobile data, activate data roaming ONLY on the eSIM, and you're all set.
 If it's your first time, follow our step-by-step tutorial on how to install an eSIM to make sure you don't miss any settings.
-And remember: save the QR code or purchase email in case you need to reinstall it.
+And remember: save the QR or purchase email in case you need to reinstall it.

 Frequently asked questions